-In this course, students will describe the pathological processes associated gynecology and obstetrics by gestation stage that can be evaluated through the use of medical sonography.
-They will discuss the etiology, signs and symptoms, normal sonographic appearance and abnormal sonographic patterns of organs and structures, as well as the etiology of congenital anomalies and the correlation of laboratory tests related to obstetrics and gynecology.
-They will recognize the measurements of anatomical structures for the evaluation of pathological findings related to organ size, location, appearance, composition of different pathologies.
+In this course, students will describe the pathological processes associated with gynecology and obstetrics by gestation stage that can be evaluated through the use of medical sonography.
+They will discuss the etiology, signs and symptoms, normal sonographic appearance and abnormal sonographic patterns of organs and structures, as well as the etiology of congenital anomalies and the correlation of laboratory tests related to obstetrics and gynecology. recognize the They will measurements of anatomical structures for the evaluation of pathological findings related to organ size, location, appearance, and composition of different pathologies.
 (Prerequisites: BIOL 2010 BIOL 2020 MESE 1010 SONO 1040L, SONO 2020L, SONO 2050L, SONO 2070L SONO 2071)

-SONO 2080: Pre-Certification Exam Seminar in Medical Sonography: 2 Credits In this course, students will review the concepts acquired in their formal academic preparation as medical sonographers.
-They will discuss the principles of ultrasound instrumentation, including clinical safety issues, ultrasound transducers, pulsed instrumentation, Doppler instrumentation, hemodynamics, quality assurance, artifacts, protocols, and technologies.
+SONO 2080: Pre-Certification Exam Seminar in Medical Sonography: 2 Credits

+In this course, students will review the concepts acquired in their formal academic preparation as medical sonographers.
+They will discuss the principles physical of ultrasound and instrumentation, including clinical safety issues, ultrasound transducers, pulsed instrumentation, Doppler instrumentation, hemodynamics, guality assurance, artifacts, protocols, and new technologies.
 In addition, they will explain the anatomy, physiology, laboratory tests, and benign and malignant pathologies of the organs included in abdominal, pelvic, obstetric, and superficial structure sonographic studies.
 (Prerequisites: BIOL 2010, BIOL 2020, BIOL 2030, BIOL 2030L, MESE 1010, SONO 1040L, SONO 2020L, SONO 2050L, SONO 2070L, SONO 2071, PHSC 2040)